jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 test_calculator_raises_type_error
 *********************************************************************************

-I want to use :ref:`TypeError` with :ref:`exception handlers<how to use try...except...else>` to make sure that the :ref:`calculator program<how to make a calculator>` only works with numbers, just like it would in the real world
+I want to use TypeError_ with :ref:`exception handlers<how to use try...except...else>` to make sure that the :ref:`calculator program<how to make a calculator>` only works with numbers.
+Calculators in the real world only work with numbers

 =================================================================================
 open the project